pablobrady/npm-host-multisites/README.md

 ### Be sure that each app_*.js file contains the correct port number (ex.
 9001 & 9002 in these sample sites)

-### Launch the Sites via the included simple script
-## Note that this sample script launches 3 NodeJS apps...
+### Note that this sample script launches 3 NodeJS apps...
 [sudo] node app_testsite1.js (port 9001)

 [sudo] node app_testsite2.js (port 9002)